New York State Law

 apply to officers and members of the sanitation police regularly and

-exclusively assigned to enforcement of such city`s residential recycling
+exclusively assigned to enforcement of such city's residential recycling

 laws.

-the laws relating to fires, the extinguishment thereof and fire perils;
+laws relating to fires, the extinguishment thereof and fire perils;

 provided, however, that nothing in this subdivision shall be deemed to